chef-boneyard/chef-fundamentals/slides/resources-in-depth/01_slide.md

 # execute examples

-Type this into Shef (recipe context):
+Type this into your Shef session (recipe context):

     @@@ruby
-    execute "apt-get update"
+    execute "apt-get update" do
+      ignore_failure true
+    end

+Do not type this resource into Shef, as it will fail to converge.

     execute "configure software" do
       command "./configure"